MaxFedotov/go-proxysql-binlog/README.md

 Install proxysql-binlog on MySQL host.
 Configure MySQL (see [MySQL configuration](#mysql-configuration)) and ProxySQL (see [ProxySQL configuration](#proxysql-configuration))

+## Puppet module
+There is a [puppet module](https://github.com/MaxFedotov/puppet-proxysql_binlog) which can be used to automate deployment and configuration of proxysql-binlog

 ## Usage
 ```
 Usage of proxysq_binlog: